DisCoTec/discotec.github.io/2023/ice.md

 # ICE 2023 - 16th Interaction and Concurrency Experience

 Interaction and Concurrency Experiences (ICE) is a series of international scientific meetings oriented to theoretical computer science researchers with special interest in models, verification, tools, and programming primitives for concurrent systems and complex interactions.
-ICE 2023 is a satellite workshop of [DisCoTec 2023](https://www.discotec.org/2023/), held on <!-- FILL -->.
+ICE 2023 is a satellite workshop of [DisCoTec 2023](https://www.discotec.org/2023/), held on Monday 19th June 2023 at the [NOVA University](https://www.unl.pt/en) in Lisbon, Portugal.

 <!--
 **COVID-19:** ICE 2023 will be a physical, in-person event, with some support for remote presence, both for speakers and for other participants who are unable or unwilling to come.